 BIM45525 - Specific deductions: insurance: employees and other key persons

-An employer may take out in his own favour a policy insuring against loss of profits resulting from the death, critical illness, sickness, accident or injury of an employee, director or other ‘key person’.
-The premiums on such a policy will be allowable if all the following conditions are met:
+An employer may take out in their own favour a policy insuring against loss of profits resulting from the death, critical illness, sickness, accident or injury of an employee, director or other ‘key person’.

 • The sole purpose of taking out the insurance is the trade purpose of meeting a loss of trading income that may result from loss of the services of the key person, and not a capital loss.
 Guidance on possible non-trade purposes is at BIM45530.